Diabetes Programs

 Chances are you know at least one person with diabetes and probably more than one with prediabetes.
 To find out if you're at risk, take this quick test.
 Then share the test with friends and family.

-• Diabetes affects 29.1 million people in the United States, 8.1 million of which are undiagnosed.
+• Diabetes affects 29.1 million people in the United States, 8.1 million of whom are undiagnosed.

 • Fewer than 11% of the Americans affected by prediabetes actually know it.